Eligible students can apply for full tuition awards through the Excelsior Scholarship program.

-For the 2018-19 academic year, New York state residents whose family household adjusted gross income does not exceed $110,000 (as filed on your 2016 federal tax returns) are eligible for the Excelsior Scholarship.
+New York state residents whose family household adjusted gross income does not exceed $125,000 are eligible for the Excelsior Scholarship.

 You must be enrolled full time and complete 30 degree applicable credits per year (defined as 365 days).
 Students can use credits earned during winter or summer semesters to meet the 30 credit per year requirement.

 |First-time Students||Must be a NYS resident whose family household adjusted gross income does not exceed $110,000.|

 |Current Students||Must be on track to complete your degree on time and meet the income guidelines.|